-At the same time, the number of homes offered for sale in New Jersey remained low (and dropped by 2% last month).
-The supply decreased by ~ nearly 750 homes, compared to a year ago.
-Currently, ~31,000 fewer homes are on the market compared to the 2011 peak.
+At the same time, the number of homes offered for sale in New Jersey remained low.
+Currently, ~44,000 fewer homes (-60%) are on the market compared to the 2011 peak.

-Current unsold inventory in New Jersey varies widely by county with some having only three months.
-No county presently has more than nine months of supply.
-The average was at 4.1 months compared to 4.1 months a year ago.
+Current unsold inventory in New Jersey varies widely by county with only 3.3 months as compared to 4.5 months last year which is a major drop.

-We still have an acute shortage of inventory in both Hunterdon and Somerset county in our more popular price points and locations which is the under $400k market.
+We still have an acute shortage of inventory in both Hunterdon and Somerset County in our more popular price points and locations.

-Also, we are now seeing some millennials coming back into our local markets and buying homes (good news).
+Also, we are now seeing some millennials coming back into our local markets, with 26% thinking that it is the right time to buy (good news).

-The economy is strengthening, and Interest rates at the end of July rose slightly to around 4.65% for a 30-year conventional mortgage.
-A fifteen-year conventional mortgage rests at just over the 4% mark.
-Five-year arms are just under the 3.925% range.
+The economy is strengthening, and Interest rates have fallen in recent weeks to just over 3.45% for a 30-year conventional mortgage.
+A fifteen-year conventional mortgage rests at just over the 3% mark.
+Five-year arms are just under the 3.25% range.

-The fear of increasing interest rates coupled with steadily increases in prices is current market activity.
+The fear of increasing interest rates, coupled with steadily increases in prices, is still driving the current market activity.

 National Job Front:

-At the end of July, there were 6.9+ Million openings compared to nearly 6.2 Million unemployed persons, with unemployment being the lowest since December of 2000.
+At the end of January, there were 6.4+ million openings compared to nearly 5.8 million unemployed persons.

 New Jersey Job Front:

-The NJ unemployment rate stayed steady to 4.2%, bolstering consumer confidence in NJ as well.
+The NJ unemployment remained at 3.5%, maintaining consumer confidence in NJ as well.
 In effect, NJ is rising with the national tide of nearly full employment.

-The level of jobs created was at a much higher level than in the past several years (a silver lining as these additions can afford to buy houses eventually?).
+The level of jobs created has been at consistently higher levels than in the past several years (a silver lining as these additions to our job market will be able to afford to buy houses eventually).